-How to: Share an Assembly with Other Applications (C#)
+How to: Share an assembly with other applications

 Assemblies can be private or shared: by default, most simple programs consist of a private assembly because they are not intended to be used by other applications.

 Create your assembly.
-For more information, see Creating Assemblies.
+For more information, see Create assemblies.

-Access the types contained in the assembly from the other applications.
-For more information, see How to: Reference a Strong-Named Assembly.
+Access the types contained in the assembly from other applications.
+For more information, see How to: Reference a strong-named assembly.